mic-drop/born2beroot/README.md

-Whar are we doing?
+# Whar are we doing?
 - Setting up a remote server using a virtual machine

 What is a virtual machine?
-	-Is a software digitally emulating a compter hardware Why?
+- Is a software digitally emulating a compter hardware

-	- So we can emulate two computers comunicating trhough a netwrk
+Why?

-VirtualBox
+- So we can emulate two computers comunicating through a network

-	A virtual machine factory with costumable setings
+What is VirtualBox?

-###Rules
+- A virtual machine factory with costumable setings

-#1 - At least 2 Encrypted partions
+## Rules
-#2 - AppArmor must be running at startup
+### 1- At least 2 Encrypted partions
-#3 - Leave only port 4242 open in your virtual machine
+### 2 - AppArmor must be running at startup
-#4 - Your firewall must be active when you launch your VM
+### 3 - Leave only port 4242 open in your virtual machine
-#5 - hostname musst be loggin ending with 42
+### 4 - Your firewall must be active when you launch your VM
-#6 - You will have to modify it during evauation
+### 5 - hostname musst be loggin ending with 42
-#7 - Implement strong password policy rules
+### 6 - You will have to modify it during evauation
-#8 - Implement Sudo with rules
+### 7 - Implement strong password policy rules
-#9 - In addition too root user, must have a user with your username
+### 8 - Implement Sudo with rules
-#10 - This user has to belong to user42 and sudo groups
+### 9 - In addition too root user, must have a user with your username
-#11 - During defense, you have to create a new user and assign it to a group
+### 10 - This user has to belong to user42 and sudo groups
-#12 -
+### 11 - During defense, you have to create a new user and assign it to a group

 ## Password Rules
 	#1 Has to expire every 30 days